rhythm2207/robo-friends/README.md

 # robo-friends
-A practice project based project based on react
+A practice project based project for learning react components .